ICanBoogie/Event/README.md

 * Easily implementable.
 * Events are typed.
-* Events are fired as they are instantiated.
 * Events usually have a target object, but simpler event types can also be emitted.
 * Event hooks are attached to classes rather than objects, and they are inherited.
 * Event hooks can be attached to a _finish chain_ that is executed after the event hooks chain.